tran6388-1672747/git_branch_practice/README.md

 - beginning
 - Raindrops on roses
-- Whiskers on cute animals
+- Whiskers on cute turtle
 - Bright copper kettles
 - Warm woolen mittens
 - Not editing directly on GitHub